-4. Biological gradient.
-When rate of progression increases (or decreases) incrementally as dose of exposure increases; provides strong evidence of causal relationship.
-This criterion is satisfied when ≥ 75% of tests for a trend pertaining to structural progression outcomes are statistically significant in the expected direction for knee joint loading.
+- baseline.
+The temporality criterion was satisfied when temporal correctness was accepted in $\geq 75\%$ of the included studies. - 4.
+Biological gradient: When rate of progression increases (or decreases) incrementally as dose of exposure increases; provides strong evidence of causal relationship.
+This criterion is satisfied when ≥75% of tests for a trend pertaining to structural progression outcomes are statistically significant in the expected direction for knee joint loading.

-These 4 criteria scores were used to derive one causation score for each knee joint loading variable.
-The scores were computed as the unweighted sum of the scores from each of the above criteria, for a possible range of 0 to 4.
+The aforementioned four criteria scores were applied to derive one causation score for each knee joint loading variable.
+The scores were computed as the unweighted sum of the scores from each of the above criteria, for a possible range of 0-4.
 A score of 4 is considered strong evidence of a cause-and-effect relationship.
 A score of 3 is deemed to indicate moderate evidence.
 A score of 2 or less is considered weak evidence of causation.

 A fifth criterion, experimental evidence, was used to examine whether the evidence from the prospective cohort studies was consistent with that from RCTs.
-Experimental evidence enhances the probability of causation, and may be used to up- or down-grade the calculated causation score.
+Experimental evidence enhances the probability of causation, and may be used to upgrade or downgrade the calculated causation score.